Travel guide

 • Long stay or remote work: 15 GB or more, preferably with top-up available.

-eSIM vs. roaming from your Spanish operator
+eSIM versus roaming from your Spanish operator

-India is well outside the European roaming zone, so your Spanish tariff does not apply.
-Traditional roaming here costs around €10-€20 per day, and for a two-week trip, that's a fortune compared to the cost of a local data plan via eSIM.
-Furthermore, many roaming packages come with daily limits that are quickly exhausted.
+India is well outside the European roaming zone, so your Spanish tariff doesn't apply: activating your operator's roaming here is usually expensive, with MB rates that skyrocket and which, on a two-week trip, can become a considerable bill compared to the cost of a local data plan via eSIM.
+Furthermore, many roaming bonuses come with daily limits that are quickly used up.

-How to activate your eSIM for India step-by-step
+How to activate your eSIM for India step by step

 Installing an eSIM is quick and doesn't require opening your phone or looking for the SIM ejector tool.
 You set everything up from Spain with Wi-Fi and only activate it upon landing.
 The process takes approximately one minute.